mikeryan/ice9-bluetooth-sniffer/README.md

 ## Dependencies

-This tool requires libliquid, libhackrf, and libbtbb.
+This tool requires libliquid, libhackrf, libbladerf, and libbtbb.
 On Debian-based systems you can install these using:

-    sudo apt install libliquid-dev libhackrf-dev libbtbb-dev
+    sudo apt install libliquid-dev libhackrf-dev libbladerf-dev libbtbb-dev

 On macOS, [Homebrew](https://brew.sh/) is the recommended package
 manager:

-    brew install liquid-dsp hackrf libbtbb
+    brew install liquid-dsp hackrf libbladerf libbtbb

 This code is untested against MacPorts. libbtbb does not appear to be packaged there, so you'll have to bring your own.
 For the other two:

-    port install liquid-dsp hackrf
+    port install liquid-dsp hackrf bladeRF

 ## Building and Installing